-Another challenge faced in the new millennium was a nursing shortage.
-Topics such as nurse-patient ratios and interventions to decrease length of stay became priorities for research.
-Other changes occurred in nursing education.
-The use of technology for distance learning became more prominent as a way to educate nurses.
-Additionally, the Doctor of Nursing Practice (DNP) degree was recommended as the minimal educational requirement for those entering advanced practice nursing.
-Nursing programs across the country began to offer DNP degrees.
-Nurses who are prepared at the doctoral level and practice in clinical settings can serve as leaders in EBP.
+Another challenge being faced in the new millennium is a nursing shortage.
+Topics such as nurse-patient ratios and interventions to decrease length of stay are priorities for research.
+Other changes have occurred in nursing education.
+For example, the Doctor of Nursing Practice degree has been recommended